Xilinx/Vitis_Libraries/security/docs/src/guide_L1/internals/ecb.rst

    :width: 80%
    :align: center

-As we can see from the chart, both encryption and decryption part of ECB mode has no dependencies, so the input block of each iteration needs no feedback data from its last iteration.
+As seen from the chart, both encryption and decryption part of ECB mode has no dependencies, so the input block of each iteration needs no feedback data from its last iteration.
-Thus, both encryption and decryption part of ECB mode can achieve an initiation interval (II) = 1.
+Thus, both encryption and decryption parts of the ECB mode can achieve an initiation interval (II) = 1.

 Profiling
 =========